Francoist Spain: Spanish nationalism

 Franco eliminated the autonomy granted by the Second Spanish Republic to the regions and abolished the centuries-old fiscal privileges and autonomy (the fueros) in two of the three Basque provinces: Guipuzcoa and Biscay, which were officially classified as "traitor regions".
-The fueros were kept in the third Basque province, Alava, and also in Navarre, a former kingdom during the Middle Ages and the cradle of the Carlists, possibly due to the region's support during the Civil War.
+The fueros were kept in the other Basque provinces, Alava and Navarre, this last one also a former kingdom during the Middle Ages and the cradle of the Carlists, possibly due to the region's support during the Civil War.

 Franco also used language politics in an attempt to establish national homogeneity.
-Despite Franco himself being a native Galician, the government revoked the official statute and recognition for the Basque, Galician and Catalan languages that the Republic had granted them for the first time in the history of Spain.
-The former policy of promoting Spanish as the only official language of the state and education was resumed, even though millions of the country's citizens spoke other languages.
+Despite Franco himself being a native Galician, the government revoked the official statute and recognition for the Basque, Galician and Catalan languages that the Republic had granted them, as well as other languages such as Asturleonese, Aragonese and Aranese (a dialect of Occitan spoken in the Val d'Aran).
+The former policy of promoting Spanish (Castilian) as the only official language of the state and education was resumed, even though millions of the country's citizens spoke also other languages.
 The legal usage of languages other than Spanish was forbidden: all government, notarial, legal and commercial documents were to be drawn up exclusively in Spanish and any written in other languages were deemed null and void.
 The use of any other language was forbidden in schools, advertising, religious ceremonies and on-road and shop signs.
 Publications in other languages were generally forbidden, though citizens continued to use them privately.
 During the late 1960s, these policies became more lenient yet non-Castilian languages continued to be discouraged and did not receive official status or legal recognition.
-Additionally, the popularisation of the compulsory national educational system and the development of modern mass media, both controlled by the state and exclusively in Spanish, reduced the competency of speakers of Basque, Catalan and Galician.
+Additionally, the popularisation of the compulsory national educational system and the development of modern mass media, both controlled by the state and exclusively in Spanish, reduced the competency of speakers of Basque, Catalan, Galician, Asturleonese, Aragonese and Aranese.

 Franco also promoted the idea that Spaniards were not "European", or at the very least that they were distinct from the cultures of Mainland Europe.
 A state certified archeologist during the beginnings of the dictatorship was quoted as saying that Spain's "roots" were neither racially nor culturally European, that the culture "entered via the Pyrenees" (and had been rejected), and that Spaniards were "Berber" rather than "Alpine".
 These were also promoted in tourism during the 1950s and 1960s with the expression "Africa begins at the Pyrenees".
 Franco's Africanist view, while gradually becoming less prevalent, survived until the end of the regime.